 - Viruses are easily spread from one person to another by close contact, or when an infected person prepares food for others.

-- Examples of infectious diarrhoea include norovirus, Clostridium difficile, Escherichia coli, campylobacter, salmonella and cryptosporidium.
+- Examples of infectious diarrhoea include norovirus, Clostridioides difficile, Escherichia coli, campylobacter, salmonella and cryptosporidium.

-- Other causes are uncommon and include drinking lots of beer, side-effects from some medicines and anxiety.
+Other causes that are uncommon include drinking lots of beer, side-effects from some medicines and anxiety.

 The rest of this leaflet deals only with infectious causes of acute diarrhoea.
 There are also other leaflets that give more details about some of the different germs (microbes) that cause infectious diarrhoea.
 See also the separate leaflet called Acute Diarrhoea in Children.